 Australia was forcibly occupied and colonised by Europeans after the bloody Frontier Wars with the First Nations of Australia.
-No treaty/s were signed and sovereignty was never ceded.
+Sovereignty was never ceded.

-Friends of the Earth acknowledges the ongoing struggle for land and rights of indigenous peoples and encourages its members and supporters to be good allies in those struggles.
+Friends of the Earth acknowledges the ongoing struggle for land and rights of indigenous peoples and encourages its members and supporters to be good allies and accomplices in those struggles.

 We seek to develop alliances with indigenous people to advance their priorities as well as securing good environmental outcomes.
 Fundamental to this is the commitment not to undermine the decision making structures of indigenous people or ventures simply to gain environmental outcomes.

-- An environment movement that provides, where requested, political support, information and resources to Indigenous communities.
+An environment movement that provides, where requested, political support, information and resources to Indigenous communities across the world

 - Working with the Yorta Yorta community we helped secure the creation of the Barmah National Park in Victoria, which protects around 100,000 hectares of Red Gum and wetland ecosystems in northern Victoria.

 - Working with the Mirrar people and other environmental organisations we helped stop the development of the Jabiluka uranium mine in Kakadu in the Northern Territory.

 - Working with Kupa Pita Kunga Tjuta, we stopped the development of a radioactive waste dump on indigenous lands in northern South Australia.